Herpes and the Eye

 How Is Herpes Zoster Ophthalmicus Treated? continued...

-Depending on how serious the herpes zoster ophthalmicus is and what part of the eye is affected, your doctor will recommend antiviral eye drops, pills, or both.
-No matter what kind of medication is recommended, it is important to keep using the medicine for as long as your doctor recommends.
+Your doctor will likely recommend antiviral pills to quicken healing and decrease the severity of the condition.It is important to keep using the medicine for as long as your doctor recommends.
 Even though the eye might start to look or feel better, the infection could come back if you stop taking your medicine too soon.

 Another type of eye drop might also be prescribed to keep the pupil dilated.
 This will help the eye's natural fluids flow, which prevents the pressure from increasing.